Old-Fashioned Oatmeal Molasses Brown Bread || Nova Scotia Brown Bread

 The freezer is the best choice for storing bread, if you want to extend it’s life.
 You can either store it whole or sliced.

-Let the bread cool to room temperature and wrap tightly in cling-film or a bread bag.
+Let the bread cool to room temperature and wrap completely in plastic wrap or a bread bag.
 Store in the freezer for up to 3 months.

 When you are ready to use your bread, unwrap and let it come back up to room temperature.

-If you want to warm your whole loaf up, to get more of that fresh baked bread taste, place the loaf in a preheated 325 degree F (160 degrees C) oven for 20-25 minutes.
+If you want to warm your whole loaf up, to get more of that fresh baked bread taste, place the loaf in a preheated 325 °F (160 °C) oven for 20-25 minutes.

 If you have frozen your bread sliced, the slices can go straight from the freezer to the toaster!